-The Cuisinox Roma Stovetop is easy to use, once you've got used to it and know one or two things about it.
-As long as you have the right amounts of water and coffee grinds in place, and you don't over or undercook, then you'll get it right.
+The Cuisinox Roma Stovetop Moka Espresso Maker is easy to use, once you’ve got used to it and know one or two things about it.
+As long as you have the right amounts of water and coffee grinds in place, and you don’t over or undercook, then you’ll get it right.

 You can use it with electricity or gas.
-Make sure the handle isn't placed directly over the heat source, and keep the setting on medium to low for best results.
-Don't overfill the water reservoir either - the brass safety pressure-relief valve should be above the water line.
+With gas, make sure the handle isn’t placed directly over the flame, and keep the setting on medium to low for best results.
+Don’t overfill the water reservoir either – the brass safety pressure-relief valve should be above the water line.
 If you obey these simple guidelines then you should have excellent results with the Roma.